Health Communicable Disease Program

 If a health care provider suspects that an animal bite may involve the risk of rabies exposure, call Public Health immediately and fax the Bite Report Form to Public Health.
 Public Health will determine the appropriate follow up with the person exposed and the animal.

-08:30 am – 4:30 pm, M-F: 360-416-1500
+8:30 am – 4:30 pm, M-F: 360-416-1500

-Skagit County Public Health will release your medical information to you or any agency that you designate after receiving your completed Authorization for Exchange of Information application.Skagit County Public Health will release your medical information to you or any agency that you designate after receiving your completed Authorization for Exchange of Information application.
-Authorization for Exchange of Information application | Español
+Skagit County Public Health will release your medical information to you or any agency that you designate after receiving your completed Authorization for Exchange of Information application.
+Return the completed application to us along with the appropriate fee prior to us releasing your information.

 Please contact Skagit County Public Health at (360) 416-1500 to determine the correct fee as our prices do vary.
 There is no fee for releasing medical records to doctor’s offices, or immunization records to schools.